Child Maintenance Choices

 - the paying parent’s bank or building society

-The Data Protection Act controls how your information is used.
+General Data Protection Regulation (GDPR) and data protection laws controls how your information is used.
 Contact the Child Maintenance Service for information about how it uses and stores your information.

 How long does it take

-You will usually get a response from CMS about your application for Child Maintenance with the 2012 Scheme within six weeks.
+You will usually get a response from CMS about your application for Child Maintenance within six weeks.
 However, it can take up to 26 weeks if there is a problem with contacting the paying parent.

 If the contact details for the paying parent aren’t known, CMS will try to find them - but if it can’t, the Child Maintenance application will stop.